18140033613/PCA-kmeans-TFT-time-series-clustering-and-prediction/README.md

 To avoid environment conflicts, two separate environments are required for PAC-kmeans clustering and TFT prediction.

-### I. First, for the PAC-kmeans InSAR-Time-Series-Clustering part, which is sourced from https://github.com/maybedave/InSAR-Time-Series-Clustering:
+### I. First, for the PCA-kmeans InSAR-Time-Series-Clustering part, which is sourced from https://github.com/maybedave/InSAR-Time-Series-Clustering:

 Open Anaconda Prompt and create a new Conda environment using the environment.yml file located in the specified path.
 Use the following command: